thindil/steamsky/bin/doc/MODDING.md

 - Each ship start from `[` symbol.
 Any value between `[` and `]` is a index (it can be number or text) and must be unique.
 This value is used at this moment only to set player ship.
 - Name: Type of ship.
-Will be visible during combat information
+Will be visible during combat information.
-- Modules: List of modules indexes (from *shipmodules.dat* file), separated by `, ` (comma and space)
+- Modules: List of modules indexes (from *shipmodules* directory), separated by `, ` (comma and space).
 - Accuracy: Bonus to accuracy for ship.
 Can be constant value (example: 1) or range from minimum value to max value, separated by `..` (double dots) (example: 1..5).